-Your family’s security is one of our highest priorities.
-That’s why all data is kept secure with state-of-the-art SSL encryption.
+Protecting your family’s data and privacy is one of our highest priorities.
+All data is kept secure with encryption.

-Have a question?
 Need help getting set up?
-Our experienced support team is always here to help parents and kids get the most out of Bark.
+Our experienced support team is here to help you get the most out of our services.

 What Parents Are Saying